frojasg1/pattern_to_string_list_for_algebraic_notation_chess_moves/README.md

 The aim of this script, is to create all possible words for chess moves in algebraic notation.

-I need that for tuning the dictionary of an OCR (pytesseract, in this case) adding those new words to the dictionary.
+I need that for tuning the dictionary of an OCR (pytesseract, in this case) by adding those new words to the dictionary.

-This will be used for helping to recognize better those "word" options when used in combination of my application ChessPdfBrowser.
+This will be used for helping to recognize better those "word" options when used in combination with my application ChessPdfBrowser.

 The new function I am currently programming, is to create a library which will able to work with scanned Pdfs, offering similar functionality that when using pdfbox library for regular Pdfs